DanalEstes/TAMV/README.md

 # ©2020 Danal Estes, all rights reserved.
 This fork is a modification for Jubilee printers running RRF2 and RRF3 and serves to extend the wonderful work Danal Estes created for the community.

+# Major changes to this fork (Why should I use this version of TAMV?)
+1. blob detection parameters tweaked to better detect rounder blobs of a certain size (helps reduce false positives)
+2. image filter used for blob detection is now based on a threshold image that produces proper edges for shapes (or at least more consistent ones), and doesn't use color information for filtering (improves detection)
+3. nozzle alignment uses a rotation matrix via a least-squares approximation of the mapping between camera space and machine space
+4. Camera defaults to 640x480 resolution to speed up processing times and provide consistent accuracy
+5. Video frame capture and frame display are offloaded to their own threads to speed up processing
+6. added flags: '-xray' (shows the edge detection frame to help troubleshoot); '-loose': uses a less restrictive roundness in blob detection that aids in nozzle detection sometimes; '-export': exports JSON of repeat alignment runs to allow us to plot data and store it somewhere; '-alternate': a community-developed alternative for nozzle detection that seems to work better when using a webcam for nozzle detection
+7. added "plot.py" which makes those nice graphs that help us visualize what's happening on the machine during TAMV runs

 # TAMV
 TAMV.py = Tool Align Machine Vision - for Duet based tool changing 3D printers.